 With a firm handle on your business needs, the next step is to look at Shopify Plus itself.
 You want to understand not only how well it matches your requirements but what opportunities and advantages it presents.

 Shopify Plus offers:

 Multi-channel made easy.
-With Shopify Plus, your brand can sell wherever your customers are whether that be social media, physical stores or online communities.
+With Shopify Plus, your brand can sell wherever your customers are, whether that be through social media, physical stores or online communities.
 Shopify Plus offers over 20 channels in their dashboard - like Amazon, eBay, Facebook, and physical stores - so you’ll be spoilt for choice.